BOBONA/Wordles/README.md

 # Wordles

 Wordles is a Flask web app that automatically collects urls for Wordle variants.
 It uses a few sources, including Wordle subreddits.
+An instance is hosted [here](https://wordle-directory.herokuapp.com/).

+## Disclaimer

+The method used to scrape Wordle variant urls is still very inaccurate.
+The list contains many incorrect urls and currently misses correct urls as well.
+I plan to do some work on this.

 ## Run